Ledger Initialization

 Knowledge of foreign networks that must be configured in this stage is as follows:

-has policies and security group info fornetwork2
+network1has policies and security group info fornetwork2andCorda_Networknetwork2has policies and security group info fornetwork1andCorda_Network

 (The Corda sample application doesn't support asset transfer yet, but there is no harm in including it above.)
 The ledgers must also be populated with sample key-value pairs for testing interoperation flows, scoped by the sample application chaincode.

-for configuration suitably as follows.
+Prepare fabric-cli for configuration suitably as follows.

 - Navigate to the

-folder (the Go CLI doesn't support asset transfer yet). - Create a
+weaver/samples/fabric/fabric-clifolder (the Go CLI doesn't support asset transfer yet). - Create a

-and setting (or adding or removing) suitable values:- For each network, the relay port and connection profile paths are specified using the keys
+config.jsonfile by copying theconfig.template.jsonand setting (or adding or removing) suitable values:- For each network, the relay port and connection profile paths are specified using the keys

-respectively.- Replace
+relayPortandconnProfilePathrespectively.- Replace

-folder within your Cacti repository clone. - Set the
+<PATH-TO-WEAVER>with the absolute path location of theweaverfolder within your Cacti repository clone. - Set the

-. - Set the
+chaincodeattribute in each network tosimpleassettransfer. - Set the

-. - Otherwise, leave the default values unchanged.
+aclPolicyPrincipalTypeattribute innetwork2toca. - Otherwise, leave the default values unchanged.

 - Replace